 Honke Owariya – Kyoto, Japan

-Honke Owariya was first established in 1465 as a confectionary shop in Kyoto, the former capital of Japan.
+Honke Owariya began as a confectionary shop in Kyoto, the former capital of Japan.
 Nearly four centuries later, the restaurant became known for its signature dish, soba mochi, a sweet treat made with azuki beans, soba, and black sesame seeds.
 Beloved throughout the city, the dish was especially popular amongst the Imperial Family.

 By 1702, the confectionery began serving soba noodles made with traditional buckwheat, a Japanese staple so popular in Zen Buddhist culture that monks used to hold buckwheat flour during meditation.
 Today, the restaurant continues to serve its famous soba noodles in a variety of dishes, including soups, salads, and traditional noodle recipes.